a5creel/atus_travel_cost/README.md

     - If outdoor leisure is at home, then travel time was 0
     - If indoor leisure is NOT at home, then the travel time was the sum of all travel for leisure divided by # of away from home leisure activities
     - If outdoor recreation is NOT at home, then the travel time was the sum of all travel for recreation divided by the # of away from home recreation activities
-- I NEED TO REDO THIS STEP AND THE FOLLOWING, conditioning on ppl doing an activity AND traveling for that activity
-- calculate average travel for the activity
-- write "clean_data/my_case_ids.csv" which is relevant caseids after the conditioning
-- write long data set "clean_data/my_activity_travel_long.csv" with number of choices for recreation and leisure by an individual on their interview data and the average travel cost for that activity
+- write long data set "clean_data/my_activity_travel_long.csv" with number of choices for recreation and leisure by an individual on their interview data and the average travel time for that activity

-**I need to get people who do no rec or leisure at all**

-Next steps:

-- get data for no trips set up
+- All individuals are included in this file (inclusion of "no leisure" makes this a full set of people)

+## Step Three: Get travel time for remaining activites
+Get travel time for when someone doesn't demand any away from home recreation or leisure and for when people don't leisure/recreate at all.

+For 0 demand for leisure/recreation, I get the average travel time to that away from home activity for that person's racial group (EJ literature to support grouping around race).

+## Step Four

 how to use mlogit: https://chat.openai.com/share/2e6aec1d-3a2b-4a37-b0fd-9c2b381a6319